We made it through 2020. Now what?

 Before you rush in and offer to help with their efforts, take time to review what they’re doing now.
 See where their marketing can use a boost and target those areas (without criticizing their current marketing programs, of course).

 Look for ways to help with marketing tools that might be out of the Realtor’s normal wheelhouse.
-Suggest calculators to embed on the agent’s website or offer co-branded landing pages or flyers that address mortgage-related topics.
+Suggest mortgage calculators to embed on the agent’s website or offer co-branded mortgage landing pages or mortgage marketing flyers that address mortgage-related topics.

 The idea is to complement, not replace, the Realtor’s existing brand.